GregAlt/SolarFinish/README.md

 # SolarFinish
-Experimental, pre-alpha command line python app to apply finishing touches to full disk solar images
+SolarFinish is an early work in progress.
+Originally built for my personal use, I've incorporated contributions from others and tried to make it more generally useful so others can benefit from easier post-processing with better results.
+Feel free to use, but I make no promises.
+It may fail on images from cameras and telescopes different from my own.
+Expect it to continue to evolve, and don't expect much tech support.

-SolarFinish can batch process a whole directory, or a single image specified by a local filename or remote URL.
+SolarFinish is a command line python app that can batch process a whole directory, or a single image specified by a local filename or remote URL.
 If a single file, you have the option of interactively adjusting the parameters and seeing the results immediately.

 The process consists of:
 - Rotation and flip by either automatic aligning to GONG image given a date, or giving explicit flip and rotation angle, or nothing